Skip to main content

 Does a whiff count as a stroke?

-Yes — under the rules, any full swing made with clear intent to hit the ball counts as a stroke, whether or not the club actually makes contact.
+Yes.
+This means under the rules, any full swing made with clear intent to hit the ball counts as a stroke, whether or not the club actually makes contact.

 Why do beginners whiff so often?

-Usually a combination of standing at an inconsistent distance from the ball and a lower body that shifts around during the swing, both of which move the swing's low point away from where the ball actually is.
+Usually a combination of standing at an uneven distance from the ball and a lower body that shifts around during the swing, both of which move the swing's low point away from where the ball actually is.
 These typically improve quickly with basic setup practice.

 Related guides & benchmarks